Sskame1/HOS/README.md

+# This distribution is made exclusively for entertainment purposes.
-# HOS - Hentai Operating System
+## HOS - Hentai Operating System

 Custom Linux distribution based on Alpine Linux.